 We believe that emotions we have long avoided could become our most sustainable source of energy and focus, fuel for building communities where all can flourish.

-In 2016, author and teacher Dzogchen Ponlop published Emotional Rescue: How to Work with Your Emotions to Transform Fear and Confusion into Energy that Empowers You, which has now been translated into multiple languages.
+In 2016, Dzogchen Ponlop published Emotional Rescue: How to Work with Your Emotions to Transform Fear and Confusion into Energy that Empowers You, which has now been translated into multiple languages.
 The book lays out a 3-step method for using mindfulness to effectively engage the energy of emotions.

 Emotional Rescue courses give us practice in this powerful approach, and certify individuals to teach the method.
 Working together, we can begin to rescue ourselves, our energy, and our earth.

 Dzogchen Ponlop Rinpoche is a widely celebrated meditation teacher and the author of the book, Emotional Rescue.
 A sought-after speaker, Rinpoche has taught worldwide, including at Omega Institute, The Cooper Union, and Google San Francisco.